hatakkey/MAG-cups/README.md

 ### **3. Start the 5G FWA session**
 - The scripts ./start_5g_cups.sh and ./start_5g_cups_10IMSI.sh initiate the respective session setups.
 We recommend connecting to the individual nodes — MAG1 and MAG2 — beforehand to start a call trace, allowing you to monitor session activity in real time.
 All details are described in the documentation link below
-- Start the 5G session using the pre-defined script

 ```bash
 [root@compute-1 scripts]#./start_5g_cups.sh         ## to start 1x5G session